 Optionally add Warranty Notes

-For existing products:
+For existing items:

-Open the product
+Open the item

 Click Edit in the toolbar